ocurran21/NameThatPokemon/README.md

 ## Description

 This application is an Angular website which displays a game of 'Who's that Pokemon?'.
-A user is shown the silhouette of a random Pokemon and must guess the name of the POkemon from a list of four names.
+A user is shown the silhouette of a random Pokemon and must guess the name of the Pokemon from a list of four names.
 Upon selecting an answer the user is shown the image of the Pokemon along with verification if their guess was correct or incorrect.
 The user gets a final score out of ten and can play again with a new set of random Pokemon.
 All pokemon data is retrieved from [Pokémon API](https://pokeapi.co/docs/v2) and processed using a backend API written in Python.

 ## Getting Started